YangKeao/rfcs/text/2020-11-09-chaos-mesh-workflow.md

 The `duration` field of these tasks should work as a deadline (for `Serial` and `Parallel` tasks) or as a time specification (for `Suspend`)

+### Cronjob

+It has been proved to be a bad idea to manage the running logic and cron scheduler in the same resource.
+From the practice in Chaos Mesh 0.x and 1.x, managing a "twophase" scheduler is really complicated and full of bugs.
+In the implementation of `Workflow`, a `Workflow` with `cron` field should manage (or reference) a lot of standalone `Workflow` objects without `cron` field.
+The `cron` field will only trigger the creation of a new `Workflow`.

 ### Implementation references

 `Argo` is a really great workflow engine with a workflow definition.
 It is a